 Year in Review

-Normally I would ramble on before getting into the review.
-I don’t have much to say, I’ll let the images speak for themselves.
-I stayed with my normal format this year, highlighting my favorite image for each month.
+I switched back to my normal format this year, highlighting my favorite image for each month.
 As before, it might not be the most popular image but it is my favorite.
+Shall we dive into the special twelve…

 I would like to thank everyone for their continued support.
 Your comments and encouragement are always welcomed and appreciated.
 I value the friendships I have developed with a lot of my regular readers.
 Although we have not met in person, your presence in my life brings me a lot of joy.
 Thanks!